WebFiori/docs/routing.md

 ## Introduction

-One of the things that website owners care about is to have a friendly URLs that can be remembered easily.
+One thing that website owners care about is to have a friendly URLs that can be remembered easily.
 In addition to that, having a well defined URL structure can help in SEO.
 For example, instead of having something like `http://example.com/view-something?something={a-something}`, it is better to have something like `http://example.com/view-something/{a-something}`.
 In this example, something can be an image, user profile, a file or a simple HTML web page.
-Routing can help in achiving such as URL structure without having to create each individual resource.
+Routing can help in achiving such URL structure without having to create each individual resource.

 ## The Definition of Routing

-One of the essential parts of the framework is routing.
-Routing in simple trems is sending user request to its correct destination.
+One essential part of the framework is routing.
+Routing in simple terms is sending user request to its correct destination.
 The class [`Router`](https://webfiori.com/docs/webfiori/framework/router/Router) is one of the core classes which are resposibile for performing this task.
-It can be used to create routes and send requests to correct resource.
+It can be used to create routes and send requests to correct resources.

-After finishing the following set of topics, you will be able to understand how routing sub-system works and create your own custom URIs structure.
+After finishing the following set of topics, the developer should be able to understand how routing sub-system works and create his own custom URIs structure.

 ## Life Cycle of a Request